 You don’t want to invest in irrelevant clicks, letting Zuckerberg and Jack Dorsey snatch your hard-earned money.
-To avoid that, what you need to do first is to determine what would you like to achieve by advertising on social media and what is your go-to strategy.
+To avoid that, what you need to do first is to determine what you would like to achieve by advertising on social media and what is your go-to strategy.
 Would that be more likes on your pages, more views on your videos, or maybe you would like to drive traffic to your website by acquiring more clicks?

 Do you think that your company’s budget may not fit in those statistics?
-And how necessary is to invest in Social Media if there is no budget for that?
-Alternatively can always hire an agency to produce content for your Social Media that is on the level of your budget instead of purchasing ads, but in this day and age, results from organic social media diminishing (unless you’re on Tik Tok).
+And how necessary is it to invest in Social Media if there is no budget for that?
+Alternatively, you can always hire an agency to produce content for your Social Media that is on the level of your budget instead of purchasing ads, but in this day and age, results from organic social media are diminishing (unless you’re on Tik Tok).
 Take a look inward to your team when it comes to creating content for your Social Media coverage, and try to observe things from a bit different angle.